 North Dakota

-There are several state programs that provide financial assistance and low-interest mortgage loans to the first-time homebuyer in North Dakota.
+Several state programs provide financial assistance and low-interest mortgage loans to first-time homebuyers in North Dakota.
 Many of these programs are designed to help low- to moderate-income buyers, and they may have income and purchase price limits, a required credit score, or other criteria you’ll need to meet.

 💡 Learn about North Dakota first-time homebuyer programs